KennellyT/cyutils/README.md

 python test_analysis.py
 ```

-## Templates Folder
+## templates Folder
-This folder contains templates that are used in the write_reactors.py script.
+This folder contains templates that are used in the cywrite.py script.

 ### input_template.xml.in
 Jinja Template for the entire Cyclus input file.